UtrechtUniversity/SRC-test-workspace/README.md

 Docker does not allow modifying `/etc/hosts` or `/etc/hostname`.
 The SRC-OS component tries to do just that.
 To work around this issue, this repository utilizes a [fork](https://github.com/UtrechtUniversity/src-plugin-os/tree/3afd56eb7f4e5ad53d2e91b35920205384cbe6f6) of the component that adds tags to the tasks that attempt to modify the `/etc/host*` files.
 Tasks with these tags are skipped by ansible (as defined in the Packer template).

-### No SRC-component

-As explained above, the SRC-CO component is currenly not used.
-This is to avoid containers trying to connect to SURF to authorize (and fail).